 Kashish puts it best when he explains, “Closure is so vital.
 It’s quite unfortunate that not everyone gets it.
 Missing an ex can come from a place where there are many unresolved feelings and issues, where you have regrets about the way things panned out.
-And the solution to this is not forcing closure.
-You have to heal by yourself.”
+And the solution to this is not forcing a closure.
+Rather, you have to heal by yourself and move on in the absence of closure.”

 8. Why do I miss my ex after a year?
 The internet is the culprit

-Social media is the iceberg and your journey of moving on is the Titanic.
-Everything is great until the ex’s photo pops up on your timeline and you see her with another man/woman.
-She posts a status update that announces that she’s ‘taken’, and boom!
+Social media is the iceberg and your journey of moving forward is the Titanic.
+Everything is great until the ex’s photo pops up on your timeline and you see her with another person.
+She posts a status update that announces that she’s ‘taken,’ and boom!
 You’re spiraling and asking yourself repeatedly, “Why do I miss my ex-girlfriend?”
 This is precisely why you should block your ex on social media.

-Being friends on Facebook or following them on Instagram complicates things.
-You find yourself stalking them, or having ‘midnight conversations’ (WE ALL KNOW HOW THOSE GO) with them.
+Being friends on Facebook, following them on Instagram, or even pestering mutual friends complicates things.
+You find yourself stalking them or having “midnight conversations” (WE ALL KNOW HOW THOSE GO) with them.
 Of course, you miss them, they’re present in your life all the time.
 Take my advice and unfollow the ex ASAP.

 9. A for acceptance

 This is the part where you get defensive.
 A strong possibility is that you’re missing the ex because you haven’t come to terms with the breakup.
+Your self-esteem is over-dependent on the fact that you are with someone.
 What’s the word I’m looking for?
 Denial.
 Registering and processing the event (as well as the emotions it entails) are crucial to moving on.
 You can’t be an ostrich and bury your head in the sand.

 Related Reading: 22 Tips To Forget Someone You Loved Once